How to Create a Sustainable SEO Strategy in 2023

 Beyond proprietary technology, here’s a complete list of tools and processes you can use to find the most impactful search terms.

-- Use robust, comprehensive SEO tools like Ahrefs, Moz and SEMRush for mountains of keyword-related data.
+- Use comprehensive SEO tools like Ahrefs, Moz and SEMRush for mountains of keyword-related data.

 - Make use of dedicated keyword research tools like KWFinder, KeywordTool.io and Soovle.

-- Check Google Search Console to see which keywords already drive organic traffic, and identify opportunities for optimization.
+- Check Google Search Console to see which keywords already drive organic traffic.

 - Review Google Search Trends to spot rising trends and seasonality.

-- And don’t forget to tap into your company’s deep reservoir of customer feedback.
+Finally, tap into your company’s deep reservoir of customer feedback to uncover common questions and concerns.
 This may include information from surveys, reviews, live chat, chatbots, social media, blog comments, sales calls, customer support calls, etc.

 Search intent is one of the most critical aspects of keyword research because it underpins Google’s search objective.
 In other words, Google aims to provide users with the most relevant content as quickly as possible.